cisagov/Malcolm/README.md

 ![Malcolm Network Diagram](./docs/images/malcolm_network_diagram.png)

 Malcolm processes network traffic data in the form of packet capture (PCAP) files or Zeek logs.
-A packet capture appliance ("[sensor](./sensor-iso)") monitors network traffic mirrored to it over a SPAN port on a network switch or router, or using a network TAP device.
+A [sensor](#Hedgehog) (packet capture appliance) monitors network traffic mirrored to it over a SPAN port on a network switch or router, or using a network TAP device.
 [Zeek](https://www.zeek.org/index.html) logs are generated containing important session metadata from the traffic observed, which are then securely forwarded to a Malcolm instance.
 Full PCAP files are optionally stored locally on the sensor device for examination later.

 Malcolm parses the network session data and enriches it with additional lookups and mappings including GeoIP mapping, hardware manufacturer lookups from [organizationally unique identifiers (OUI)](http://standards-oui.ieee.org/oui/oui.txt) in MAC addresses, assigning names to [network segments](#SegmentNaming) and [hosts](#HostNaming) based on user-defined IP address and MAC mappings, performing [TLS fingerprinting](#https://engineering.salesforce.com/tls-fingerprinting-with-ja3-and-ja3s-247362855967), and many others.